gradle/gradle/subprojects/docs/src/docs/release/notes.md

+The Gradle team is pleased to announce Gradle 2.14-RC1.

+The team is always working to improve the overall performance of Gradle, and this release does not disappoint.
+Gradle's configuration time has dropped considerably through the application of some careful optimisations.
+The Gradle build itself has seen a **50% reduction in configuration time**.
+You'll see the biggest impact on multi-project builds and Android builds amongst others, but everyone will benefit to some degree.
+This is reason enough to upgrade.

+In other news, the Gradle daemon has become self-aware.
+Not in the AI sense, sadly, but you will find the daemon to be much more **robust and resource-efficient** now because it monitors its memory usage.
+It's much less likely that you will need to manually kill daemons, which means you can more reliably **use the daemon on your continuous integration servers**.

+There are several other quality-of-life improvements for various users, including **IntelliJ IDEA support for Play framework projects**, and a fix that makes authoring plugins easier.
+In addition, our Eclipse users should note that the composite build support coming in Buildship 2.0 will require Gradle 2.14 as a minimum version.

+Finally, it's time to start preparing for the departure of an old friend.
+Gradle 2.14 sees the **deprecation of Java 6**.
+It has been with us a long time now, reaching its official End of Life in 2013.
+You will still be able to use Java 6 with Gradle 2.14, but you won't be able to run Gradle 3 on it.

+Enjoy the new version and let us know what you think!

 ## New and noteworthy

-Here are the new features introduced in this Gradle release.
+Here are the new features introduced in this Gradle release that impact all Gradle users.

 <!--
 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

-### Faster Gradle
+### Faster Gradle builds

-Gradle 2.14 includes significant improvements in configuration time, resulting in up to 50% faster startup, as measured on the Gradle build itself.
-In particular:

-- dynamic property and method lookup has been optimized, resulting in faster evaluation of projects
-- fixed cost task creation has been significantly reduced
+Gradle 2.14 brings significant improvements in configuration time.
+The Gradle build itself has seen a 50% reduction in its startup time.
+You should see similar improvements for complex builds or those with lots of subprojects.
+But even small projects will still a noticeable improvement.

+If you're interested in how this was done, here are some of the optimisations that were implemented:

+- Reduced the time taken to create tasks
-- services and dependency injection infrastructure has been optimized, resulting in faster plugin applications
+- Made the services and dependency injection infrastructure more efficient, so that applying plugins takes less time
-- memory usage has been improved, lowering memory pressure and resulting in less GC overhead
+- Improved memory usage, resulting in less garbage collection
+- More efficient dynamic property and method lookup

+### More robust and memory-efficient Daemon

+The Gradle daemon now actively monitors garbage collection to identify when it's using too much memory.
+When this happens, Gradle will restart the daemon as soon as the current build finishes.

+The monitoring is enabled by default, but you can disable it by configuring this project property:

+    org.gradle.daemon.performance.enable-monitoring=false

+If you want to disable daemon monitoring for all projects, add this setting to _«USER_HOME»/.gradle/gradle.properties_.
+Otherwise, just add it to a _gradle.properties_ file in the root of a project.

+In addition to this self-monitoring feature, Gradle now attempts to limit its overall consumption of system resources by shutting down daemons that are no longer in use.
+Gradle previously stopped daemons after a fixed period of inactivity.
+In 2.14, idle daemons will expire more quickly when memory pressure is high, thus freeing up system resources faster than before.

+These changes mean that it's much more convenient to run the daemon on continuous integration servers now, since you won't have to monitor the daemons as frequently yourself.

-### Deprecation of support for Java 6
+### Deprecation of Java 6 support

-Java 6 reached end of life in February 2013.
-Support for this version of Java is becoming more difficult as libraries and tools move to Java 7 and later, and as a result
-Gradle 2.14 will be the last version of Gradle to run on Java 6.
-Support for running Gradle on Java 6 will be removed in Gradle 3.0.
+Java 6 reached end of life in February 2013 and support for this version is becoming more difficult as libraries and tools move to Java 7 and later.
+As a result, Gradle 2.14 will be the last version of Gradle that will run on Java 6, with Gradle 3.0 requiring Java 7 at a minimum.

-Please note, however, that while it won't be possible to run Gradle itself on Java 6, it will be possible to build software using Java 6, by configuring your build to compile and test using Java 6.
+Please note that while it won't be possible to run Gradle itself on Java 6, your builds will still be able to target Java 6 as a runtime platform with the appropriate `sourceCompatibility` and `targetCompatibility` settings.

-### More accurate Gradle class visibility during plugin development

-In previous versions, Gradle's internal implementation dependencies were visible to plugins at build (i.e. compile and test) but not at runtime.
-This caused problems when plugins depended on libraries that conflicted with Gradle's internal dependencies, such as Google Guava.
-This has been fixed in Gradle 2.14.
-Only classes that are part of Gradle's public API are visible to plugins at build time, which more accurately represents the runtime environment.

-This fixes GRADLE-3433 and GRADLE-1715.
-No build script changes are necessary to take advantage of these improvements.
+### Play/IDEA Integration

+If you're using the [Play plugin](userguide/play_plugin.html#play_ide) along with IntelliJ IDEA, you'll be glad to learn that you no longer have to manually configure your projects in the IDE.
+Instead, you can now apply the [IDEA plugin](userguide/idea_plugin.html), run the `idea` task, and load the resulting project file into the IDE.
+Much easier!

-### Plugins can more easily be published to and resolved from custom repositories
+### Easier publication and consumption of plugins to and from custom repositories

-When writing plugins for private use by your organization, you can now take advantage of the simplified syntax of the `plugins {}` block and new `pluginRepositories {}` block when specifying the plugins to be applied to your build.
-For example, in your `settings.gradle` file you can specify:
+Gradle 2.1 first introduced the `plugins {}` block for specifying the plugins that your build uses, but this only worked for plugins that were published to the Gradle plugin portal.
+With the release of 2.14, you can now specify custom repositories via the new `pluginRepositories {}` block.
+This means that you can now take advantage of the `plugins {}` syntax for your organization's private plugins.

+To enable this feature, you add the new syntax to the project's _settings.gradle_ file, like so:

     pluginRepositories {
         maven {